 Top Household Hazards for Cats

-Your cat is curious, sticking his nose into random spaces and places.
-Exploring may expose him to some not so obvious dangers in your home.
+Your cat is curious, sticking his nose into random places.
+But his exploration may expose him to some not-so-obvious dangers in your home.
 It just takes a bit of time and know-how to “cat-proof” your house so your kitty stays healthy and safe.

-Some human over-the-counter and prescription medicines pose a serious threat to your cat, so keep them in a place he can’t get into.
+Some human over-the-counter and prescription medicines pose serious threats to cats, so keep them in a place he can’t get into, including:

 Pain relievers (acetaminophen, aspirin, ibuprofen)